 Bookmark.
 Save.
 Do your thing.
-We will be providing constant updates on this page as it relates to the biggest NBA trade rumors leading up to the in-season trade deadline.
+We will be providing constant updates on this page as it relates to the biggest NBA trade rumors throughout the 2023-24 season and leading up to the February 8 NBA trade deadline.

 Related: Updated NBA power rankings

 Philadelphia 76ers trade plans after James Harden blockbuster

 Philadelphia acquired two future first-round picks, including the Clippers’ unprotected 2028 selection, in the James Harden trade.
 In addition to bringing in three expiring contracts — Marcus Morris, Nic Batum and Robert Covington — this gives Daryl Morey a ton of flexibility.

 We will hear a whole lot more NBA trade rumors on Philadelphia making a blockbuster ahead of February 8.
 Pascal Siakam And Zach LaVine are two names that come to mind.

 NBA trade rumors continue to link Karl-Anthony Towns to the Knicks

 The New York Knicks were pretty darn quiet during the summer despite being linked to big-name players on the NBA trade block.
 In no way does this mean that New York won’t be active leading up to the in-season trade deadline.

 According to Stefan Bondy of the NY Post, New York continues to monitor Towns’ situation with the Minnesota Timberwolves.
 The team has long been linked to Minnesota’s high-scoring big man.
 However, it’s all about whether the Wolves put Towns on the block.
 Right now, the fit between Towns and fellow star big man Rudy Gobert is not great in the Twin Cities.
 With Gobert unlikely to draw much interest, moving KAT might be Minnesota’s best option.

 Utah Jazz in the market for a point guard